LarsEKrueger/hunter-killer/README.md

 ## Introduction

 As I find it boring to play without biters and too annoying to deal with them manually, I created this mod.

 If you activate this mod, all spidertrons named *Killer* will find the nearest spawner or worm and perform a hit-and-run attack on it.
 That means your killers need to be armed with either lasers or rockets.
 Should they take damage or run low on ammo, they will automatically to the closest marker named *Homebase* and wait there until they have been repaired and rearmed.

+If there are no enemies to kill, your *Killer*s will walk around the map to ensure that there is always an strech of unpolluted area between the explored and the unknown.
+This ensures that biters have no reason to attack you.

+Be aware that this is imperfect.
+Sometimes *Killer*s walk through the middle of nests and get damaged faster than they can escape.
+Sometimes, they can't find a way to reach an enemy.

 ## Roadmap / ChangeLog

 - 0.1: Killer function
 - 0.1.1: Fixes
-    - [X] MIT License
-    - [X] Bug fix retreat: Don't plan
-    - [X] Bug fix: Don't delete autopilot path after attack, before retreat
 - 0.2: Explorer
     - [X] Ensure visibility around pollution: use idle killers
+    - [X] Hierarchical planner / Generate better paths / internal planner
+    - [X] Planning cache / not all spiders plan the same target
+    - [X] Deal with landfill
     - [ ] Don't send killers to uncharted targets
 - 0.3: Optimisation
-    - [X] Hierarchical planner / Generate better paths / internal planner
-    - [X] Planning cache / not all spiders plan the same target
     - [ ] Parameter / settings
     - [ ] Fine tuning default parameters
     - [ ] Call home button
-    - [X] Deal with landfill
 - 0.4: Multiple killer/homebase groups
 - 0.5: Hunter function